pandev-lab/JetBrains-Jira-Auto-Work-Logs/README.md

 1. Open IntelliJ IDEA
 2. Go to `File → Settings → Plugins`
-3. Search for "PanDev Jira Auto Worklog" in the Marketplace
+3. Search for "Jira Auto Worklog" in the Marketplace
 4. Click "Install"
 5. Restart IDE when prompted